Estimating customer impatience in a service system with unobserved balking

 Although there are theoretical guarantees for the asymptotic performance of the MLE, computation of the MLE is not straightforward, even for small parameter spaces such as $p=3$.
 It requires maximizing $\ell_n(\theta)/n$, i.e., solving a non-linear and non-concave program in $p\times(p-1)$ variables, with both equality and inequality constraints.
 This is computationally highly challenging, and standard optimization methods may lead to local maxima.
 In particular, observe that $\nabla(\ell_1(\theta))_{\beta_j}$ is very small for large values of $\beta_j$, which implies that $\ell_n(\theta)/n$ displays very `flat' behavior for large values of these $\beta_j$.
 Our experiments revealed that a direct implementation using standard optimization packages often led to points that were even not local maxima.
 As a consequence, we decided to write dedicated code to compute the MLE.

-In our numerical experiments we have applied the following nested two-step optimization method. \begin{enumerate} \item[(a)] For each vector of ${\boldsymbol \alpha}=(\alpha_1,\ldots,\alpha_{p})$ the objective functions $\ell_n(\theta)/n$ was maximized with respect to ${\boldsymbol \beta}=(\beta_1,\ldots,\beta_{p})$ using a conventional coordinate descent algorithm.
+In light of the inherent complexity of maximizing the likelihood function, in our numerical experiments we have applied the following nested two-step heuristic optimization method. \begin{enumerate} \item[(a)] For each vector of ${\boldsymbol \alpha}=(\alpha_1,\ldots,\alpha_{p})$ the objective functions $\ell_n(\theta)/n$ was maximized with respect to ${\boldsymbol \beta}=(\beta_1,\ldots,\beta_{p})$ using a conventional coordinate descent algorithm.
 This step was typically fast and accurate, as for given ${\boldsymbol \alpha}$ the objective function behaves nicely.
-Now we have reduced the problem to an optimization over ${\boldsymbol \alpha}.$ \item[(b)] Then a standard L-BFGS quasi-Newton method (see e.g.\ \cite{BLNZ1995}) is applied to $\ell_n(\theta)/n$, so as to search for the optimal vector ${\boldsymbol \alpha}$, with ${\boldsymbol \beta}$ being parameterized by ${\boldsymbol \alpha}$, and with in addition the constraint $\sum_{i=1}^p\alpha_i=1$ being imposed. \end{enumerate} Moreover, the search for the optimizing vector ${\boldsymbol \alpha}$ was conducted multiple times for different initial values.
+Now we have reduced the problem to an optimization over ${\boldsymbol \alpha}.$ \item[(b)] Then a standard L-BFGS quasi-Newton method (see e.g.\ \cite{BLNZ1995}) is applied to $\ell_n(\theta)/n$, so as to search for the optimal vector ${\boldsymbol \alpha}$, with ${\boldsymbol \beta}$ being parameterized by ${\boldsymbol \alpha}$.
+The optimization is carried out with the following constraints that ensure that the parameters yield a proper distribution \cite{BH1986}:

+\end{enumerate}Note that there is no firm guarantee that this heuristic method converges to the optimal parameters.
+To overcome this, the search for the optimizing vector ${\boldsymbol \alpha}$ was conducted multiple times for different initial values.